Cooper Companies (NYSE:COO) Updates FY 2022 Earnings Guidance

-A number of research firms recently issued reports on COO.
-Stifel Nicolaus increased their target price on shares of Cooper Companies from $450.00 to $475.00 and gave the stock a buy rating in a research report on Friday, September 3rd.
-Oppenheimer increased their target price on shares of Cooper Companies from $405.00 to $475.00 and gave the stock an outperform rating in a research report on Friday, September 3rd.
-KeyCorp dropped their target price on shares of Cooper Companies from $465.00 to $459.00 and set an overweight rating for the company in a research report on Friday.
-Wells Fargo & Company increased their target price on shares of Cooper Companies from $445.00 to $480.00 and gave the stock an overweight rating in a research report on Thursday, August 19th.
-Finally, Citigroup dropped their target price on shares of Cooper Companies from $453.00 to $425.00 and set a neutral rating for the company in a research report on Friday.
-Two research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $446.82.
+COO has been the subject of a number of analyst reports.
+Oppenheimer raised their target price on shares of Cooper Companies from $405.00 to $475.00 and gave the company an outperform rating in a research report on Friday, September 3rd.
+Stifel Nicolaus raised their price objective on Cooper Companies from $450.00 to $475.00 and gave the company a buy rating in a report on Friday, September 3rd.
+Robert W. Baird reiterated a hold rating and set a $431.00 target price on shares of Cooper Companies in a report on Friday, December 3rd.
+Wells Fargo & Company raised their price target on Cooper Companies from $445.00 to $480.00 and gave the company an overweight rating in a research note on Thursday, August 19th.
+Finally, Citigroup dropped their price objective on Cooper Companies from $453.00 to $425.00 and set a neutral rating on the stock in a research note on Friday, December 3rd.
+Two research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+According to data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus target price of $447.55.

+The business also recently disclosed a semi-annual dividend, which will be paid on Wednesday, February 9th.
+Shareholders of record on Friday, January 21st will be given a dividend of $0.03 per share.
+The ex-dividend date is Thursday, January 20th.
+Cooper Companies’s dividend payout ratio (DPR) is presently 0.10%.

-In related news, COO Daniel G. Mcbride sold 72,624 shares of the firm’s stock in a transaction on Tuesday, September 7th.
-The stock was sold at an average price of $450.13, for a total transaction of $32,690,241.12.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director Gary S. Petersmeyer sold 1,800 shares of the firm’s stock in a transaction on Wednesday, September 15th.
+In other news, Director Gary S. Petersmeyer sold 1,800 shares of the company’s stock in a transaction that occurred on Wednesday, September 15th.
 The stock was sold at an average price of $440.73, for a total value of $793,314.00.
-The disclosure for this sale can be found here.
-Insiders have sold 79,387 shares of company stock valued at $35,732,390 in the last three months.
-Corporate insiders own 1.70% of the company’s stock.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Insiders own 1.70% of the company’s stock.

 The Cooper Cos, Inc operates as a medical device company.
 It operates through the Cooper Vision and Cooper Surgical segments.
 The Cooper Vision segment develops, manufactures, and markets products for contact lens wearers, which solves vision challenges such as astigmatism, presbyopia, myopia, ocular dryness, and eye fatigues.